Help us improve your experience.

 Priority Scheduling Overview

-Priority scheduling determines the order in which an output interface transmits traffic from its queues, thus ensuring that queues containing important traffic are provided better access to the outgoing interface.
-Junos OS accomplishes priority scheduling by examining the assigned priority of each individual queue and whether each individual queue is within its defined bandwidth profile.
-Junos OS determines whether an individual queue is within its bandwidth profile by comparing, at regular intervals, the amount of data transmitted by the queue against the amount of bandwidth allocated to it by the configured scheduler transmission rate (transmit-rate) defined at the [edit class-of-service schedulers scheduler-name] hierarchy level.
+Priority scheduling determines the order in which an output interface transmits traffic from its queues, thus ensuring that queues containing important traffic have better access to the outgoing interface.
+Junos accomplishes priority scheduling by examining the assigned priority of each individual queue and whether each individual queue is within its defined bandwidth profile.
+Junos determines whether an individual queue is within its bandwidth profile by comparing, at regular intervals, the amount of data transmitted by the queue against the amount of bandwidth allocated to it by the configured scheduler transmission rate (transmit-rate) defined at the [edit class-of-service schedulers scheduler-name] hierarchy level.
 When the transmitted amount is less than the allocated amount, the queue is considered to be in profile.
 A queue is out of profile when its transmitted amount is larger than its allocated amount.

-Junos OS traverses the sets in descending order of priority.
+Junos traverses the sets in descending order of priority.
 If at least one of the queues in the set has a packet to transmit, the software selects that set.
 A queue from the set is selected based on the weighted round robin (WRR) algorithm, which operates within the set.

 1. The software locates all high-priority queues that are currently in profile.
 These queues are serviced first in a weighted round-robin fashion.